CanoniCarLTD/Canonicar/ros_bridge/src/ppo_node/ppo_node/ML/progress.md

 ### v2.1.2

-Modified deterministic settings to include all algorithms and random callings
+Modified deterministic settings to include all algorithms and random callings, Modified logging setting